-Timetable for implementing management and provisions for security and protection of infrastructure Not applicable to the conservation easement but management implementation will begin immediately after fee simple title is taken on the 10-acre site to keep the boat ramp available for public use.
+Timetable for implementing management and provisions for security and protection of infrastructure Management implementation will begin immediately after fee simple title is taken on the 10-acre site to keep the boat ramp available for public use.
 Other improvements on the 10-acre site will begin within one year.
 Security will be provided through the Florida Fish and Wildlife Commission as well as other existing contractors for maintenance of infrastructure.

-This project has no direct revenue-generating potential under a conservation easement, nor is any revenue expected from acquisition of the 10-acre site to be acquired in fee simple.
+This project has no direct revenue-generating potential under a conservation easement, nor is any revenue expected from the fee simple acquisition of the 10-acre site.